Careers360 Logo

 The nephrons are the basic filtering unit of our excretion system.

-Each nephron has a Bowman's capsule which is a cup shaped bag having a bundle of vessels called glomerulus.
-Impure blood from all parts of our body enters the glomerulus through the renal artery and the impurities are filtered, The rest of the nephron is coiled and there sugars, amino acids, excess water etc. which are important for the body are re absorbed.
-The filtrate left is urine containing all the waste generated in body e.g. urea.
+Each nephron has a Bowman's capsule which is a cup-shaped bag having a bundle of vessels called the glomerulus.
+Impure blood from all parts of our body enters the glomerulus through the renal artery and the impurities are filtered, The rest of the nephron is coiled and their sugars, amino acids, excess water, etc. which are important for the body are re-absorbed.
+The filtrate left is urine containing all the waste generated in the body e.g. urea.
 This urine is excreted through the urethra.

 Q. 2.
 What are the methods used by plants to get rid of excretory products?